 This section must contain the signature of the person who completed your application, if other than you, the applicant.
 If the same individual acted as your interpreter and your preparer, that person should complete both Part 7. and Part 8.
 If the person who completed this application is associated with a business or organization, that person should complete the business or organization name and address information.
 Anyone who helped you complete this application MUST sign and date the application.
 A stamped or typewritten name in place of a signature is not acceptable.
-If the person who helped you prepare your application is an attorney or accredited representative, they may need to also submit a completed Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, along with your application.
+If the person who helped you prepare your application is an attorney or accredited representative, he or she may need to also submit a completed Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, along with your application.

-Completing Form I-914, Supplement A, Application for Derivative T Nonimmigrant Status
+Completing Form I-914, Supplement A, Application for Family Member of T-1 Recipient

-If you are filing for an eligible family member, you must complete Form I-914, Supplement A, Application for Derivative T Nonimmigrant Status.
-You must submit Supplement A for each family member for whom you are filing.
+If you are filing for an eligible family member, you must complete Form I-914, Supplement A, Application for Family Member of T-1 Recipient.
+Form I-914, Supplement A, must be submitted for each family member for whom you are filing.

-You may file Supplement A, concurrently with your initial Form I-914, while your Form I-914 is pending, or at any time while you hold T-1 nonimmigrant status.
-However, any Supplement A you submit after your initial Form I-914 must have the appropriate boxes selected in Part 1., and may include proof of your T nonimmigrant status.
-However, you do not need to resubmit evidence submitted with the original application.
+Form I-914, Supplement A, may be filed concurrently with the principal applicant's initial Form I-914, while the principal applicant's Form I-914 is pending, or at any time while the principal is in T nonimmigrant status.
+However, any Form I-914, Supplement A, submitted subsequently must have the appropriate boxes selected in Part 1., and must be accompanied by a copy of the principal applicant's Form I-914.
+Evidence submitted with the original application, however, need not be resubmitted.

-This form is divided into Parts 1. - 8.
+This form is divided into Parts 1. - 9.
 The following information should help you fill out the form.

 Part 1.
-Family Member For Whom You Are Filing
+Family Member Relationship to You (the principal)